YizukiAme/PDF-Splitter/README.md

 # PDF Splitter
 A modern, cross-platform GUI tool to split PDF files with support for smart ranges, cut points, and custom naming templates.
 Built with Python and PySide6.

 I developed this shit after realizing that almost every piece of software out there actually charges money for something as dumb as splitting a PDF.
 <img width="2560" height="1519" alt="image" src="https://github.com/user-attachments/assets/7065a380-911a-4b6d-a28b-6642266c02be" />

+### Note
+Yes, the screenshot shows "PDF Splitter Pro".
+Nooooooo... it’s not some shady 'Pro' nonsense.
+I probably typed it right after using some bloated "SamPDF Pro" nonsense and my brain glitched.
+Too lazy to fix it now, so let’s just pretend it’s ironic branding, sorry...

 ## Features
 -   **Multiple Splitting Modes**: